MySQL Point-in-Time Backup & Recovery Guide

 How to Back Up MySQL Without Stopping the Server

-This guide walks through the complete setup for MySQL backup and point-in-time recovery: enabling binary logging, running consistent mysqldump backups, configuring automated scheduling, and the recovery procedure that brings the database back to a specific moment after a failure.
-If you are looking for a practical overview of database backup concepts first, there is a related guide on MySQL database backup and restore that covers the foundational approach.
+This guide covers the complete setup for MySQL backup and point-in-time recovery: enabling binary logging, running consistent mysqldump backups, automating the schedule, and executing a recovery that restores the database to any specific moment after a failure.
+The goal is a backup strategy that works reliably without requiring database downtime.

 Enabling the MySQL Binary Log